Nynuphar/IDEAL-doc/docs/source/appointments.rst

 * Duration: duration of the appointment - this is only relevant when booking the actual/definitive appointment, but it can be edited after.
 The *default* option is 00:30:00 (30 minutes)
 * Day range: this is the tolerance range to book the actual/definitive appointment.
 It will be calculated around the *days from day 1*.
 The *default* option is 4 days and the *maximum* amount of days is 10.

+See below the appointment schedule for the study *Wine and Cheese*.

 .. image:: AppScheduled.png

 The appointment schedule can then be visualized by navigating to: **Appointment schedules** > **Appointment Schedule list**.